-Strategic initiatives undertaken by the U.S. government for R&D in oncology is also an projected driving factor for growth.
-Grants and loans have also been provided by the U.S government and funding bodies to narrow down the gap between genomic sequence analysis platforms development and their implementation in oncology research.
-Furthermore, cancer associated expenditures are anticipated to rise significantly thereby influencing the adoption of second generation sequencing platforms for the purpose of diagnostic monitoring and theranostics applications.
-The most significant bottleneck in the workflow of this technology includes time-consuming interpretation of data generated in abundant amount once the genome is sequenced, which offers innumerable opportunities for commercial service providers to develop feasible solutions with faster turnaround times.
+Strategic initiatives undertaken by the U.S. government for R&D in oncology are also projected to drive growth.
+Grants and loans have also been provided by the U.S government and funding bodies to narrow down the gap between genomic sequence analysis platform development and their implementation in oncology research.
+Furthermore, cancer-associated expenditures are anticipated to rise significantly thereby influencing the adoption of second-generation sequencing platforms for the purpose of diagnostic monitoring and theranostics applications.
+The most significant bottleneck in the workflow of this technology includes time-consuming interpretation of data generated in abundant amounts once the genome is sequenced, which offers innumerable opportunities for commercial service providers to develop feasible solutions with faster turnaround times.

 Targeted sequencing and re-sequencing accounted for the largest share of revenue generated in 2015.
-A significant subset or region of genetic sequence of isolated genes is used for high coverage genetic expression analysis.
-This technology is estimated to witness rise in demand as it enables even higher throughput at reduced price per sample.
-Targeted RNA sequencing provides platform that offers enhanced coverage for robust transcript assembly, accurate gene quantification, and sensitive gene discovery.
-Usage of next generation sequencing also provides broad coverage of expressed genes due to wide dynamic range of eukaryotic transcriptomes which results in robust isoform assembly.
-Application of WGS technology for comparisons between tumor tissue and normal tissue is expected to experience considerable success in next 7 years owing to the decreasing complexity in its implementation.
-Moreover, researchers believe that in coming years, WGS may enable everyone to develop a personalized treatment plan.
-In addition, introducing new tools such as NextSeq and MiniSeq platforms are likely to enhance the implement ability for a broad spectrum of research labs with varying sequencing needs.
+A significant subset or region of the genetic sequence of isolated genes is used for high coverage genetic expression analysis.
+This technology is estimated to witness a rise in demand as it enables even higher throughput at a reduced price per sample.
+Targeted RNA sequencing provides a platform that offers enhanced coverage for robust transcript assembly, accurate gene quantification, and sensitive gene discovery.
+Usage of next-generation sequencing also provides broad coverage of expressed genes due to the wide dynamic range of eukaryotic transcriptomes which results in robust isoform assembly.
+Application of WGS technology for comparisons between tumor tissue and normal tissue is expected to experience considerable success in the next 7 years owing to the decreasing complexity in its implementation.
+Moreover, researchers believe that in the coming years, WGS may enable everyone to develop a personalized treatment plan.
+In addition, introducing new tools such as NextSeq and MiniSeq platforms are likely to enhance the ability for a broad spectrum of research labs with varying sequencing needs.

 Get your queries resolved from an industry expert.